Djokovic–Murray rivalry: 2012 Shanghai Masters final

-Andy Murray was the two-time defending champion in Shanghai and was going for his third successive title, whilst Novak Djokovic had just won the China Open the previous week.
+Murray was the two-time defending champion in Shanghai and was going for his third successive title, whilst Djokovic had just won the China Open the previous week.
 Andy Murray took a close first set before the second set went to a tiebreak.
-Murray had five championship points but Djokovic saved them all to win the tiebreak 13–11, going on to win the final set and claim the title.
+Murray had five championship points in the second set, but Djokovic saved them all, and won the tiebreak 13–11, going on to win the final set and claim the title.
+It has been described as an epic and one of the best matches in their rivalry, lasting 3 hours and 21 minutes.

 2013 Australian Open final

 This was the second time (after 2011) Djokovic and Murray met in an Australian Open final.
 Djokovic was the two-time defending champion (having beaten Murray in 2011 and Nadal in 2012), while Murray looked to win his 2nd consecutive Grand Slam.
 Murray was coming off an exhausting five-set win over Roger Federer in the semifinals, while Djokovic breezed to an easy 89 minute, straight sets victory over David Ferrer.
 The first set was a tightly contested one.
 Djokovic had 5 break points, but failed to convert any of them, as Murray won the 1st set.
 Murray and Djokovic again went to a tiebreak in the next set, but Djokovic capitalized on a key double fault by Murray to win the 2nd set.
 The first two sets lasted a combined 2 hours and 13 minutes.
 From there, Djokovic took control and won in four sets, becoming the first man in the Open Era to win 3 straight Australian Open championships.
 The trophy was presented by former Australian Open winner Andre Agassi, whose record of four Australian Open titles overall Djokovic had matched.